Last Updated: February 3, 2021

 GREENLAND – Travelers from Denmark’s open countries list may enter.

 GUADELOUPE – Inter-island travel among St Barts, St Martin, Martinique and Guadeloupe resumed.
-International flights available and travelers from the Schengen area are permitted to visit.
+International flights available and travelers from the Schengen and EU areas are permitted to visit.

 GUINEA – Air border reopened.

 HAITI – Borders reopened.

 HONDURAS – Borders reopened.
 Travelers who have been in the UK or South Africa in the past 21 days shall be barred from entry.

 HONG KONG – Airport transit service through Hong Kong resumed.
 Those from mainland China, Taiwan and Macao may enter.
 Travelers who have been in the UK or South Africa for more than 2 hours in the past 21 days shall be barred from entry.